-Build a deck to surround your above-ground pool.
-Create a deck that is round or square, that essentially has a hole in the middle of it that is big enough for the pool to fit.
-Build a deck that is at the same height as the top edges of the pool, so that the pool appears to be built into the deck itself.
-You can build a staircase that goes up to this deck too.
-Be sure to leave one end of the deck open and accessible so that you can get to your pool if necessary.
+Build a deck that fully surrounds your above-ground pool.
+Design a deck that is essentially a round, oval or square surface with a hole in the middle for the pool.
+The deck should be flush with the top edges of the pool so that the pool appears to be built into the deck itself.
+You can add a staircase that goes up to this deck too.
+Be sure to leave one end of the deck open or create a movable section so that you can reach the filter, rim and wall of your pool if necessary.

-Place your above-ground pool between your home and the edge of your yard.
-Then, build a deck that reaches from your home to the pool.
-If your home has one- and-a-half stories, the best height to build the deck would be at the 1.5 level.
-Install a sliding glass door into one of the rooms on that level, and then create a deck that goes from there to the above ground pool.
-If the level of your home does not meet the top end of the pool exactly, you can level the deck in a place by having a few steps up or down, so that when the deck meets the pool, it is flush with the top of it.
-One side of your above-ground pool will be exposed to your yard, and the second side will be surrounded by a deck.
+If your above-ground pool is located between your home and the edge of your yard, build a deck that reaches from your home to the pool.
+A sliding glass door from your home to the deck creates a seamless entrance to the pool area.
+If the level of your doorway does not meet the top end of the pool exactly, you can create landings or steps to accommodate heights so that when the deck meets the pool, it's flush with the top.
+One side of your above-ground pool will be exposed to your yard, and the other side will be surrounded by the deck.

-Create a low deck that is on the ground around your pool.
+Create a low deck on the ground around your pool.
 Then, build a leveled deck in stages from your pool leading up to your house.
-You can have two or three stages before the deck meets up with your home, and preferably, a sliding glass door or back door to enter your home.
+You can have two or three stages before the deck meets up with your home, and preferably, a sliding glass door or back door to enter the house.

-Treat all of the wood used for above-ground pool decks so that the wood is not damaged by water.
-Keep in mind that wet wood can be slippery, so post signs that discourage children and adults from running on the deck or from rough-housing near the pool.
+Use treated wood for above-ground pool decks so the wood is not damaged by water.
+Keep in mind that wood, plastic and even composite wood decks, can be slippery when wet, so post signs that discourage children and adults from running on the deck or from rough-housing near the pool.